UI-linguistic/phonolab/backend/README.md

-# Phonolab Backend Development Guide
+## Backend Dev Guide

-The **Phonolab backend** provides core application logic for handling phonetic data, quizzes, and language models.
+Core application logic for handling phonetic data, quizzes, and language models.
 It uses Flask, SQLAlchemy, and Alembic for migrations.

-## Quick Start
+### Quick Start
+---
 For a complete automated setup:

 ```bash